Section 8 (military): History

 The term comes from Section VIII of the World War II–era United States Army Regulation 615–360, concerning the separation of enlisted men from military service.
 Section VIII provided for the discharge of men who were deemed mentally unfit for military service.

-A Section 8 discharge could be honorable or dishonorable, depending on the circumstances of each case.

-Section 8 discharges were often given to members of the LGBT community, as they were deemed mentally unfit to serve in the military.
-A Section 8 discharge for homosexuality of other sexual conduct was dishonorable, and often made it difficult for people to find work in civilian life and did not allow for veterans benefits.
-An official military report indicates "Relatively few military personnel were discharged from the Army during World War II for homosexuality", but admits existing data are not entirely reliable.
+A Section 8 discharge was generally honorable, but could also be without honor (not to be confused with dishonorable discharge) when issued due to "psychopathic behavior", "chronic alcoholism", or "sexual perversion", including homosexuality.
+Section 8 discharges for homosexuality were usually without honor, which often made it difficult to find work in civilian life and did not confer veterans benefits.

 Discharge under Section 8 is no longer practiced, as medical discharges for psychological or psychiatric reasons are now covered by a number of regulations.
 In the Army, such discharges are handled under the provisions of AR 635–200, Active Duty Enlisted Administrative Separations.
 Chapter 5, paragraph 13 governs the separation of personnel medically diagnosed with a personality disorder.